 The term Dirt Candy was coined by Amanda Cohen and is the name of her NYC Restaurant and her cookbook.
 Her dishes are all vegetarian and sound amazing!
 The menu is a true inspiration for anyone trying to get more vegetables into their diet – Grilled and Smoked Broccoli with Kraut and Mustard Barbeque Sauce, Pickled and Jerked Carrrots with Peanut Mole Sauce on Carrot Waffles, and Butternut Squash Scallopini with Harissa and Green Chermoula and just a few of their offerings.
 I have never been to her restaurant, but, if I ever make it to NYC – It’s on the list!

 Can you believe that even though I grew up in New York, I’ve only been to the city once?
-My boyfriend calls the place where I grew up the “Other NY”.
+My husband calls the place where I grew up the “Other NY”.
 That’s because, whenever people hear that I’m from New York, they automatically assume the big city.
 In fact, it’s quite the opposite.
 I grew up in a small town with a population right around 30,000 people where the most exciting thing to do was go to WalMart or bowling.
 NY City was about an eight hour car drive from my small town.
 The one time I made it there was to be in the Macy’s Thanksgiving Day Parade – I was in the marching band color guard (hangs head in shame) and I’ll leave it at that…

 Anyways… I’m always on the lookout for side dish recipes that can be made simply with vegetables that aren’t super perishable, and can hold up in your fridge for a week.
 Quite often I’m guilty of putting all of my focus on the main dish, and leaving the vegetables as an afterthought.
 For that reason, I like to keep the basic, hearty vegetables on hand – Carrots, Broccoli, Brussels Sprouts.
 All of these vegetables can be roasted or quickly steamed, and they seem to compliment a variety of dishes.